juantercerodiego/server-setup-to-employee-login/README.md

 **Next, I had to "introduce" the employee's computer to the server so the domain could take control of it.**

-**1:** Set Client-VM’s DNS settings to Server-VM’s Private IP address.
+**1:** Set the Client-VM’s DNS settings to match the Server-VM’s Private IP address..

-**2:** Go to Azure Portal > Client-VM > Networking > Network Interface > Settings > DNS servers > Custom > Add Server's Private IP Address.
+**2:** In the Azure Portal, navigated to: Client-VM > Networking > Network Interface > Settings > DNS servers > toggled to Custom > added the Server's Private IP Address.

-**3:** Opened the Windows menu, searched for About your PC, and clicked Advanced system settings.
+**3:** On the Client VM, opened the Windows menu, searched for About your PC, and clicked **Advanced system settings**.

-**4:** Went to the Computer Name tab, clicked Change..., toggled the member settings from Workgroup to Domain, typed my domain name, and hit OK.
+**4:** Went to the **Computer Name** tab, clicked Change..., toggled the member settings from Workgroup to **Domain**, typed in my domain name, and hit OK.

-**5:** Logged in with the Server’s Admin credentials when the prompt popped up, got the "Welcome to the domain" message, and restarted the PC.
+**5:** Logged in with the Server’s Admin credentials when the domain prompt popped up, received the official "Welcome to the domain" message, and restarted the PC.

 <img width="660" height="550" alt="Screenshot 2026-06-11 120848" src="https://github.com/user-attachments/assets/d00d803e-e24f-445a-b5e0-d1571428b7ee" />